Existentialism is a movement in philosophy and literature that emphasizes individual existence, freedom, and choice.

 - Absurdism while related to existentialism, specifically focuses on the inherent absurdity and meaninglessness of existence.
 Absurdists assert that the search for rational meaning in an irrational world is futile and, therefore, human existence is characterized by a fundamental, irreconcilable conflict between our desire for meaning and the apparent meaninglessness of the universe.

 Authors and Writers of Existentialist Literature

-Existencialism is one of more than 10 literary movement, consider learning more about the rest of them:
+Existentialism is one of more than 10 literary movements, consider learning more about the rest of them: